Our People: Meet Elizabeth Hardy, clinical social worker, Transitional and Lifelong Care program

 Advocacy at work:

-Elizabeth also recently advocated for and organized the implementation of two self-management groups through the South West LHIN’s South West Self-Management Program.
+Prior to the pandemic, Elizabeth also advocated for and organized the implementation of two self-management groups through the South West LHIN’s South West Self-Management Program.

-The courses, Powerful Tools for Caregivers (PTC) and Living a Healthy Life (LHL), are offered in the spring and fall to TLC patients and families.
-Both groups run for six weeks, are free to participants and delivered at no cost to the TLC Program since the LHIN provides full funding for materials and facilitator education.
+The courses, Powerful Tools for Caregivers (PTC) and Living a Healthy Life (LHL), were offered to TLC patients and families.
+Both groups ran for six weeks and were free to participants, as the LHIN provided full funding for materials and facilitator education.